awslabs/amazon-dynamodb-tools/table_class_optimizer/README.md

 - Use the 'DETAILED' report to identify specific tables for optimization.
 - Adjust the `min_savings_per_month` parameter to focus on the most impactful optimization opportunities.
 - Regularly run this query to identify new optimization opportunities as usage patterns change.
+- Analyze tables that have been in production for at least 3 months and have relatively stable usage patterns, as the recommendations are most accurate for such tables.

 ### Important notes
 - This query analyzes data from the AWS Cost and Usage Report (CUR).